-48. Ever since we started going to Maffer & Chrissy's cabin in Tors Cove, the whole crew has helped make a lot of improvements to the accommodations.
-The first of which was clearing out tons of clutter poked into every corner of the cabin, replacing the rusted out wood stove, constructing bunk beds, and replacing the furniture with better free furniture.
-French and I wired the cabin for electric lights and outlets, complete with a generator cord and fuse panel.
+48. Ever since we started going to Maffer & Chrissy's cabin in Tors Cove, our crew has helped make a lot of improvements to the rustic accommodations.
+It started a couple years ago clearing out tons of clutter which was poked into every corner of the cabin, replacing the rusted out wood stove, building bunk beds, and replacing furniture with better free furniture.
+Around that time French and I properly wired the cabin for lights and outlets, complete with a proper generator cord and fuse panel.

-41. They were a corner design and doubled the amount of storage space in the kitchen.
-The rest of the evening was spent unloading the new water barrel stand and the myriad of building materials collected for other projects.
+41. The rest of the evening was spent unloading the new water barrel stand and the myriad of building materials collected for other projects.

-39. Saturday morning Ronnie and I removed the old countertop & sink from the kitchen and built new bottom cabinets to support the new (to us) counter top and double sink.
+39. Meanwhile Ronnie and I removed the old countertop & sink from the kitchen and built new bottom cabinets to fit the new (to us) counter top and double sink.

-33. All this time, Sooley and Maffer were outside working on the new water barrel stand.
-Since it was already built, they gathered crushed stone and flat rocks to set it on to keep the wood from rotting in the clay.
+33. Since it was prebuilt, they simply gathered some crushed stone & flat rocks to set it on which would prevent the wood from rotting out as it would sitting on clay.

-32. The barrels were fitted, and plumbed with PEX water line utilizing removable fittings so they could be easily drained and disconnected in the winter.
+32. The barrels were mounted, and plumbed with PEX water line and tool less removable fittings that can be easily disconnected and drained in the fall.

 31. The fill pipe from the eaves trough was extended to the new stand and a water line ran from the barrels to the new bathroom.
 The whole stand was painted in Green wood preservative to help prevent rot.

-19. Of course no cabin trip is complete without an evening Bon fire and a few brew!
-Especially when there are old kitchen cabinets to dispose of!
+19. Of course no cabin trip is complete without an nigh time Bonfire and a few brew, especially when there are old kitchen cabinets to dispose of!

-3. The next day I built a stand to hold 3 or 4 fish boxes to cleanly store firewood inside the cabin.
+4. On Sunday while Maffer and Sooley finished plumbing inside the cabin for the new bathroom & kitchen sink, I built a stand to hold 3 or 4 fish boxes to neatly store firewood inside the cabin.

 Copyright © 2011 Michael Smith